 Education volunteers present a variety of programs to over 6,000 elementary and secondary students.
-Each program is 90 minutes or two hours long and is co-presented by two volunteers.
-The programs are highly interactive and students have the opportunity to handle museum objects, participate in activities and view museum displays.
+Programs vary in length from one to two hours and are presented by either one or two volunteers.
+Programs are highly interactive: volunteers engage students with question and lead discussions while touring museum displays, help students with program activities, and supervise the handling of specified museum objects.
 Prior to the arrival of the students to the museum, volunteers prepare and set up the space and materials for the programs.
 When students arrive, they are welcomed, instructed on appropriate behaviour and rules, led on short tours of the galleries, and then engage in hands-on activities with the museum teaching materials.

 School programs are delivered Tuesdays to Fridays from September to mid-December and January to early June.
 While there are no school programs in July and August, additional volunteer opportunities are available to Education volunteers who wish to volunteer in the summer months.

 Education volunteers come from a wide variety of backgrounds.
 The ideal volunteer should:

 - Be enthusiastic, energetic and enjoys working with children and teens

 - Be patient, flexible, and willing to work with children and teens of varying ability levels